Wall and Garden of Remembrance

 - The memorial fee must be paid for plaques in the Garden of Remembrance or for the Wall of Remembrance.

 - Memorial plaques in the Garden of Remembrance display the full name, date of birth, and date of death of each person memorialised.
-Memorial plaques on the Wall of Remembrance display the full name, house and years at College of each person memorialised.

 - Arrangements for an interment and unveiling service in the case of the Garden of Remembrance must be made with the Chaplain of St Andrew’s College.
 St Andrew’s College will not assume responsibility for the storage of ashes.
 Family participation is assumed in preparation for interment.